-Like any other profession, safety measures are essential in the field of welding as well.
+Like any profession, safety measures are essential in the field of welding as well.
 The welding process can be safe as long as one follows the proper standards and regulations.
-But ignoring these precautionary measures can lead to various hazards and health problems for the welders.
+Ignoring these precautionary measures can lead to various hazards and health problems for the welders.

 These hazards include bright blinding light, electromagnetic radiations, and shocks, harmful fumes, etc. Welders are exposed every day to such dangers.
 For their safety, the Australian government has set some important guidelines for the welders and every other employer or worker to follow: